amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 patronictl -c <path to the yml config file> edit-config <cluster name>
 ```

-Here, `<cluster name>` refers to the scope.
+Here, `<cluster name>` is `scope` in the yml configuration.
 The format of these configurations is also YAML, and they must be defined under the following structure:
 ```yaml
 postgresql:
   parameters: